vmware-samples/validated-solutions-for-cloud-foundation/cba/docs/sample-project/2-import-photon-template.md

 ## What to do next?

-Initialize an on-demand image synchronization for the vCenter Server cloud account in Cloud Assembly.
+Initialize an on-demand image synchronization for the vCenter Server cloud account in Aria Automation Assembler.

 1. Log in to the VMware Cloud Services console at **`https://console.cloud.vmware.com`**.